 For various reasons, the Admission Committee may choose to defer a student’s application to Regular Decision.
 The student will be notified that the application will be deferred and reconsidered under Regular Decision.

 Under this plan, students must submit an application for admission, high school transcript, letters of recommendation, and standardized test scores by January 15.

-Regular Decision candidates who wish to be considered for need-based financial aid must complete and submit the College Scholarship Service’s PROFILE and the Free Application for Federal Student Aid (FAFSA) by March 1.
+Regular Decision candidates who wish to be considered for non-federal need-based financial aid must complete and submit the College Scholarship Service’s PROFILE by March 1.
+Regular Decision candidates who wish to be considered for federal financial assistance must complete and submit the Free Application for Federal Student Aid (FAFSA) by March 1.